Legend-Media/assignment-lead-routing-delivery/README.md

 - **CRM/admin UI:** ActiveAdmin recommended (our stack), but any Rails-ecosystem option is acceptable (Avo, Administrate, Trestle, Madmin, or plain Rails + Hotwire).
 See requirement 8.
-- The mock server is plain Ruby — you don't need to modify it, just integrate against it.
+- The mock server is plain Ruby, you don't need to modify it, just integrate against it.

 ### Functional — must have
 1. **Ingest** leads from `data/inbound_leads.json` (a rake task, seeder, or endpoint —